What Is Activated Charcoal? (How It's Made)

 Powdered activated charcoal is a fine black powder made from charred bones, coconut shells, or coal.
 It has high adsorption capabilities and is commonly used in food, toothpaste, and supplements.

-In fact, it has been found to help with gas and bloating by binding to gases in the digestive tract.
 Additionally, it can be mixed with water to create a paste that can be applied topically for various purposes, such as teeth whitening or treating insect bites.

 Granulated activated charcoal